Overview

 DESIGNED TO PUT AEDS IN MOTION

-- Management and display of colocated resources, including Bleeding Control Kits, Naloxone (Narcan®), and Epinephrine (EpiPen®), including dressing and drug expiration dates.
+- Manage and display collocated resources, including Bleeding Control Kits, Naloxone (Narcan®) and Epinephrine (EpiPen®).

-- Extensive AED device and consumable information supporting expiration reminders and manufacturer notices.
+- Support for consumable expiration reminders and manufacturer regulatory notices.

 Overview